-Although Phoca appears to be largely composed of typical crumbling Cascade-style choss, the crag is also riddled with many tiny caves and several miniature rock arches giving it a very different appearance.
+Although Phoca appears to be largely composed of typical crumbling Cascade-style choss, the crag is also riddled with numerous miniature caves and rock arches giving it a very different appearance.
 An old map of the Columbia Gorge located at the Vista House refers to Phoca as "Lone Rock" with a listing that it is 100ft high and some 30ft in diameter.
 This is likely inaccurate, however.

 "Gorge Classic Climbs" by Tim Olson notes that Carl Neuberger explored Phoca Rock in 1958 although he had noted signs of previous visitors.
 The famous early photographer C.E.
-Watkins took one of his classic photographs of nearby Cape Horn and Cigar Rock from close to this location in 1867.
+Watkins took one of his classic photographs of nearby Cape Horn and Cigar Rock from somewhere near this location in 1867.

 Getting ThereThe nearest boat ramps are at Dalton Point (~1mi east of Phoca on the Oregon side) and Rooster Rock State Park (~4mi west, also on the Oregon side).
 Further west is the old Corbett boat ramp.